G-USI/G-USI/README.md

 Exports the `alembic_migrations()` macro via `BuildFileAliases`.

 **Parameters:**
-- `resolve` - (Required) Python resolver to use
+- `resolve` - (Optional) Python resolver to use.
+Defaults to `python-default` if not specified.

 All dependencies are automatically inferred from imports in env.py.
-No manual configuration needed!
+Zero configuration needed!

 **Auto-generates targets:**
 - `alembic_dep`, `src`, `resources`, `alembic`, `migrate`, `upgrade`, `downgrade`